Bloupih/Crowdfunding-project-android/README.md

 ## Developed by
-* Thomas Brodusch, Johann Morales & Jean-FranÃ§ois Kervella, IT students at Supinfo Paris (France).
+* Thomas Brodusch, Johann Morales & Jean-Francois Kervella, IT students at Supinfo Paris (France).